THE INDISPENSABLE GUIDE TO BACKPACKING FOR BEGINNERS

 Accumulate what you plan on putting in the pack first, then select the one that fits it all.
 It may be a lot smaller than you think!

 The following four gear items will, likely, be in your pack for every overnight trip that you take.
-They are crucial to your comfort and safety, and they will comprise the biggest source of weight within your pack (check out our Ultralight Guide for tips on how to reduce weight with each of the 4).
+They are crucial to your comfort and safety, and they will comprise the biggest source of weight within your pack (check out our ultralight backpacking guide for tips on how to reduce weight with each of the 4).
 Extra thought and care into selecting the best/lightest options, within each category, will pay off in the long run.

 Hikers and backpackers have utilized a simple list of essential items, necessary for preparedness and comfort in the wild, for many decades.
 The ‘ten essentials’, to which they are commonly referred, is a great place to start for any new backpacker wondering what they should carry.

 Testing your gear in a comfortable setting, like in your backyard or a local campground, before bringing it on a backpacking trip is a smart strategy to help avoid later frustration.
 Learn to use your new backpacking stove so that its ignition, and the subsequent cooking, is second nature on your trip.
-Practice packing your backpack correctly.
+Learn, and practice how to pack a backpack correctly.
 Practice setting up your tent so that putting it up in a hurry, a common scenario due to darkness or storms approaching, is a simple proposition.
 Wear your new pair of hiking boots on a local walk around the neighborhood before setting off with them on a 75-mile section hike.
 You get the idea.

 You’ve seen it before, you’ll see it again...no cotton in the backcountry, please!
 It absorbs moisture easily, provides limited insulation when wet and requires a long time to dry.
 Instead, look for a synthetic (polyester, nylon) and natural wool (traditional or merino) clothing approach that keeps you regulated in a wide range of temperatures.